- Academic Progress

 - Academic progress is reviewed only after an undergraduate student has enrolled in at least 12 units (cumulative -- not per term) and a graduate student has enrolled in at least 6 units.

-- Students with two or more IP, IF, and/or N grades during one semester will be considered as not making satisfactory progress.
+- Students with two or more I, IP, IF, and/or N grades during one term will be considered as not making satisfactory progress.
 This is exclusive of courses in which incomplete grades are normally given, e.g. Dissertation Proposal Seminar.

 - Students who have two consecutive probationary terms or three non-consecutive probationary terms will be subject to dismissal.